 But, what they already know and just aren’t telling you is this… In tests, the vaccine appears to work quite well against B. pertussis in mice.
 In contrast, the same tests showed exposure to the bacteria after vaccination led to a 40-fold enhancement of B. parapertussis colonization in the lungs of mice.

 That doesn’t necessarily translate into 40 sick mice as opposed to just one.
 It means 40 times the lung colonization.

 colonization [kol″ŏ-nĭ-za´shun] the development of a bacterial infection on an individual, as demonstrated by a positive culture.
 The infected person may have no signs or symptoms of infection while still having the potential to infect others.

 So, yes….
 Please, think of those with weakened immune systems.
 Think of them enough to demand better tests.
 Think of them enough to look at the facts of this vaccine.
+The older Whole Cell vaccine did not do this.
 Think of them enough not to get swept away in this scaremongering.
 Also think of what this means to your own child’s health.
 At the end of the day, no one is going to care if their pertussis is B. pertussis or B. parapertussis.
 Sick is sick.

 And the vaccination appears to have the potential to make sure more people are walking around contagious or sick.
 Worse yet, these people could be walking around showing NO symptoms.
 Now THAT is an immunocompromised person’s nightmare.

 They are telling new moms to get vaccinated for pertussis right away because their newborn can not have this vaccination at birth.
 Consider the facts of this research and the similar findings in other research we’ve discussed on Everything Birth Blog over the years and the implications this could have on your new baby.